AUCOHL/DFFRAM/Readme.md

 # Overview
 The objective of this project is to develop a DFF/Latch-based RAM, Register File and Cache custom compilation flow that utilizes standard cell libraries following a standard ASIC (Application Specific Integrated Circuit) implementation approach.
 Different views (HDL netlist, HDL functional models, LEF, GDS, Timing, …) are all generated for a given size configuration.

-The layout generated from the compiler is highly compact (95%+ placement density) as the cells are placed on the floor plan using a custom placer.
+The layout targets highly compact designs (85%+) as the cells are placed on the floor plan using a custom placer.
 Moreover, the custom placer ensures that the routing will be relatively simple.
 Currently, the compiler uses OpenROAD routers to route the macros with great success.

 The Compiler relies on basic building blocks to construct the layout of different RAM/RF/Cache configurations.
 Check [the compiler documentation](./docs/Compiler.md) for more info.
 The following shows how a 32x32 memory (DFF based) is constructed.